Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Technically, depending on what you mean by “at the same time,” this second group is right.
 Your body can never be in both an anabolic and catabolic state at any given moment.
 However, it’s entirely possible to alternate between the two.

-First off, you can lose fat for part of the day and gain muscle for part of the day via intermittent fasting and intelligent post-workout refeeding.
+First off, you can burn fat for part of the day and build muscle for part of the day via intermittent fasting and intelligent post-workout refeeding.

 This method alone, however, will produce glacially slow progress.